USS Augusta (1799)

-USS Augusta was a brig purchased by the US Navy on 30 June 1799 at Norfolk, Virginia and fitted out at Marcus Hook, Pennsylvania by Naval Constructor Joshua Humphreys.
-She was placed in commission for service in the Quasi-War with France sometime late in 1799 with Lieutenant Archibald McElroy in command.
+USS Augusta was a brig purchased by the US Navy on 30 June 1799 at Norfolk, Virginia.
+She mistakenly went to Trenton, New Jersey arriving on 13 September, she was then ordered to Marcus Hook, Pennsylvania for inspection by naval constructor Joshua Humphreys to see if the transport would be suitable for use as a warship.
+Capt.
+Bird was replaced by Lieutenant Archibald McElroy on the 13th.
+Humphreys approved and fitting out began in September.
+She was placed in commission for service in the Quasi-War with France sometime late in 1799.